MinnPost/legislature-tracker/README.md

 The following are common options you may want to override.

-* `conferenceBill`: This should be `true` or `false` to enable the handling of conference bills.
+* `conferenceBill`: This should be true or false whether to enable the handling of conference bills.
 A conference bill is a third bill (other than the primary or companion) that is used often when the two bills are diverging significantly.
-* `substituteMatch`: Some legislatures will substitute the companion bill, meaning it gets dropped and the primary bill is only used.
-This option sets the regular expression to match actions to determine if it substituted.
-Define as `false` to turn off completely.
 * `recentImage`: The name of the image file to use for the recent category.
 Make blank to not have an image for the recent category.
 * `recentChangeThreshold`: The number of days to determine if a bill will be put in the recent category.
 The default is `7` days.
 * `imagePath`:  The place to find images.
 This path is simply prepended to images and should have a trailing slash.
 For instance `'https://example.com/images/'`, or `'./images/'`.
 To customize images, the ideal is to copy the images found in `css/images/` to your new directory and add or replace images as needed.
-* `templatePath`:  The place to find templates.
-This is only really needed if you are not using the built version.
-* `detectCompanionBill`: A function or a regular expression to parse OpenStates' companion bill IDs into a bill number for automatically pairing bills with their companions in the other chamber.
-For regex, it will use the first match group.
-The default regex, `/([A-Z]+ [1-9][0-9]*)$/`, will find valid bills at the end of the string.
-If false, Legislature Tracker will not attempt to find companion bills.

 #### Hook options